sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 - "Add helpful debug log statements"
 - "Make this work" (seriously, it often works--try it!)

-### 🧪 Recipes
+### 📖 Recipes

-In VS Code, right-click on a selection of code and choose one of the `Ask Cody > ...` recipes, such as:
+In VS Code, select the recipes tab or  right-click on a selection of code and choose one of the `Ask Cody > ...` recipes, such as:

-- Explain Code
+- Explain code
-- Generate Unit Test
+- Generate unit test
-- Generate Docstring
+- Generate docstring
-- Improve Variable Names
+- Improve variable names
+- Translate to different language
+- Summarize recent code changes
+- Detect code smells
+- Generate release notes

 ## Troubleshooting